Ahmad-Mtr/Linux-CheatSheet/README.md

 ---

 ## Other Important Commands and Topics
+###  Linux File System
-0. **Linux File System** - How Directories in Linux are structured, watching this short [video](https://youtu.be/42iQKuQodW4?feature=shared) is highly recommended.
+How Directories in Linux are structured, watching this short [video](https://youtu.be/42iQKuQodW4?feature=shared) is highly recommended.
 Anyways, more
 	For extra details, visit [file-system.md](./others/file-system.md).
+### Expansion
-1. **Expansion** - Shell expansion allows you to use variables, wildcards, and other features in commands.
+Shell expansion allows you to use variables, wildcards, and other features in commands.
     ```sh
     echo {1..5}  # generates a sequence: 1 2 3 4 5
     ```
     For extra details, visit [expansion.md](./others/expansion.md).

+### Pattern Matching
-2. **Pattern Matching** - Matching file and directory names using patterns.
+Matching file and directory names using patterns.
     ```sh
     ls *.txt  # list all '.txt' files in the directory
     ```
     For extra details, visit [pattern-matching.md](./others/pattern-matching.md).

-3. **Quotes in Variables**
+### Quotes in Variables

   - Double quotes `"` allow variable resolution or referencing.